Beck-Pogrammer/first-project/README.md

 # first-project
 It is my first small project.
-View in web brawser.
+View in web brawser - small-project.netlify.app